zorostang/chicago_bike_equity/README.md

 ​####Use of ​Data

 ​W​e ​currently ​have​ this data​:
-Markup : * bike mode share
+* bike mode share
 * bike routes
 * race, ethnicity, population
 * ward boundaries
 * Divvy​ stations​
 ​
 We currently need this data:
-Markup  : * income ​(Steve​)​
+* income ​(Steve​)​
 * land use ​(​Eric​)​
 * transit accessibility index (TAI) from CMAP​ (Oboi & Martin​ Menninger)​

 ####Goal​s​
-​Markup : * Create a layered map to show the reality​ of bike infrastructure distribution in Chicago.
+​* Create a layered map to show the reality​ of bike infrastructure distribution in Chicago.
 Use ​these visuals to determine next steps.
 Before​ we publish the data, we will involve a ​few more groups to get feedback.
 Example: Transitized How Chicago Commutes map.
 * Create an equity index.
-		* Integrate​ the data and visuals on the Slow Roll Chicago website ​ 		* Analyze the data and produce a report for each ​Chicago ​ward​, determining "here’s where you’re at, here’s what you need to do​".
+* Integrate​ the data and visuals on the Slow Roll Chicago website ​* Analyze the data and produce a report for each ​Chicago ​ward​, determining "here’s where you’re at, here’s what you need to do​".
-​ 		* Create a presentation​, perhaps for the March Mayor's Bicycle Advisory Council.
+​* Create a presentation​, perhaps for the March Mayor's Bicycle Advisory Council.
 * Model​ the potential benefits ​of biking ​at the hyperlocal local​ level.
 Answer the question, "if this many more people started biking here​ are the results, such as new retail businesses​, violence prevention, economic development, healthier lifestyles, job​ creation, and higher property values".​​​
 ####Attract ​People
-Markup : * CNT:​ ???​
+* CNT:​ ???​
 * CMAP: Martin Menninger, Noel Paterson, Tom Murtha, John Oneal
 * A​ctive ​T​ransportation ​A​lliance​: ​???​
 * Chicago Cycling Club​: ???​
 * Chicago Black Bike Coalition​: Slow Roll Chicago, Major Taylor​ ​Cycling​ Club of Chicago​ & Friends of ​the ​Major Taylor Trail
 * SRAM​: Randy Neufeld​
 * Neighborhood Associations & Community Organizations
-​ 		* Supportive Aldermen​
+​* Supportive Aldermen​
 ​​####Community Barriers​ to Address​
-Markup : * Focus needs to be on violence prevention
+* Focus needs to be on violence prevention
 * More jobs is a more important issue
 * Less parking is an inconvenience
 * Gentrification is coming
 * Perception of biking (white, children, spandex​ wearers​, poor​ people​) ​
 For the folks who were at the meeting, please let me know in case I missed anything in notes above or you notice any errors in the notes.